Discontinuity Surfaces

 thingiverse

-These models are examples of surfaces that have a nonremovable discontinuity at the origin.
-They are examples I use in one of my lessons for my Multivariable Calculus class. **Infinity Surface** has the equation z = y/(x^2 + y^2).
-At (0,0) you can find limits of 0, infinity, and negative infinity. **Pinched Surface** has the equation z = 2xy/(x^2 + y^2).
-At (0,0) you can find limits of 0, 1 and -1.
-Created with Mathematica. **Infinity Surface** approximately 102 x 102 x 102 mm.
-Printed with supports and raft. **Pinched Surface** approximately 102 x 102 x 52 mm.
+These examples are surfaces that exhibit a non-removable discontinuity at the origin.
+I use them in one of my lessons for my Multivariable Calculus class. **Infinity Surface** has the equation z = y/(x^2 + y^2).
+Limits at (0,0) include 0, infinity, and negative infinity. **Pinched Surface** has the equation z = 2xy/(x^2 + y^2).
+At (0,0), limits are 0, 1, and -1.
+Created with Mathematica. **Infinity Surface** is approximately 102 x 102 x 102 mm.
+Printed with supports and raft. **Pinched Surface** is approximately 102 x 102 x 52 mm.
 Printed with supports and raft.
 See photos.
-More of my mathematical models on Cults: https://cults3d.com/en/users/abbymath
+More of my mathematical models can be found on Cults: https://cults3d.com/en/users/abbymath

 Download Model from thingiverse